HDMI Cables FAQ

 conditions (yes, the sorta fine print!)

-between the normal frames to help remove, or "smooth out" video that
+inserts them between the normal frames to help remove, or "smooth out"

-would normally appear "jerky".
-This technology doubles the frame
+video that would normally appear "jerky".
+120Hz technology doubles

-rate from 60 to 120 frames per second without repeating the same image
+the frame rate from 60 to 120 frames per second without repeating the

 'middle' image between frame A and frame B and inserts it in between,